Smart Solar Amherst DOES NOT support the proposed the Amp/PureSky industrial solar facility on Shutesbury Road.

 6. Shutesbury road residents rely on private wells that could be affected by the project during and after construction.

-7. Access to the site is a narrow strip of land sandwiched between private homes.
+7. Access to the site is a narrow strip of land adjacent to a wetland and sandwiched between private homes.

 8. Access to the site is on a steep, dangerous blind corner.